What is Dekeneas?

-Browser attacks
+Browser exploits

 The HTTP/S and HTML protocols have different implementations on different browsers, mainly because HTTP was standardized as a protocol years later after browsers emerged, thus allowing browser engines to have their own implementation and interpretation of these protocols.